GroMoKoSo/GroMoKoSo-Meta/docs/architecture_arc42.md

 | 3  | Deployment   | Deployment MUST be done within the university server infrastruture. |

-# 2.3 Conventions
+## 2.3 Conventions
 Programming Conventions are documented on the wiki page in Gitlab.
 And can be found [here](https://git.thm.de/softwarearchitektur-wz-ss24/studentswa2025/enton/gromokoso/-/wikis/home/conventions).

 # 3. Context and Scope

 The context boundary represents the `GroMoKoSo` system in relation to its external interfaces, users, and neighboring systems.
-The goal of this chapter is to make the system's communication relationships with its environment transparent.
+The goal of this chapter is to make the system\'s communication relationships with its environment transparent.

 ## 3.1 Business Context
 ![Business context diagram](/docs/diagrams/level_0_context/business_context.svg)